 - Killdozer.
 Yes, an evil killer bulldozer.
 Sounds like the perfect date for Christine.
 It gets its evil via alien-life from another galaxy.

-- I Bought A Vampire Motorcycle.
+- I Bought a Vampire Motorcycle.
 A shape-shifting, murderous motorcycle terrorizes Bob the Builder in Birmingham in this 1990 B-movie.
-Not quite Exactly What It Says on the Tin in that the titular motorbike is actually a demon-possessed Norton Commando, but still awesome.
+Not quite Exactly What It Says on the Tin in that the title motorbike is actually a demon-possessed Norton Commando, but still awesome.

 - Lightning Strikes: The Sci Fi Channel presents killer lightning.

 - Orca - Our adorable Shamu turned vengeful and bloodthirsty.